Resolven (ship): Derelict

 The mystery of this ship earned it the nickname "The Welsh Mary Celeste".

+Aftermath

+With her original captain and crew unable to be found, Resolven was towed to Catalina by the Royal Navy, refitted and sent back out to sea for another three years.

 Struck with misfortune a second and final time, Resolven was wrecked in 1887 while returning to Newfoundland from Nova Scotia with a load of lumber.